 In 2013, Arvinda’s was sold at distinguished retailers in the United Kingdom and France, including the venerable Harrod’s in London, England.

 Arvinda’s loyal and passionate following continues to grow amongst foodies, home cooks and chefs across Canada, from California to Brazil, to the UK, France, Germany and other European countries.

 Namaste!
-I’m Preena, co-founder of Arvinda’s Indian spice blends.
-I entered the world of Indian cuisine in high school while helping my mother Arvinda teach Indian cooking classes.
-At the time, Indian cuisine was unknown to many, yet there was a fascination and curiosity to learn how different spices come together to create a 'to-die-for' curry--the essence of what makes Indian cuisine so special.
-Enamoured by the aromas, health benefits and flavours of spices myself, I wanted to learn about our diverse Indian cooking traditions from my mother.
-My interest in spices allowed me to journey to the spice growing regions in India through my Master in Environmental Studies Program at York University, immersing me in a storied history that started many centuries ago.
+I’m Preena, co-founder of Arvinda’s.
+I entered the world of Indian cooking in high school while helping my mother Arvinda teach Indian cooking classes.
+At the time, Indian cuisine was unknown to many, yet there was a fascination and curiosity to learn how different spices come together to create a 'to-die-for' curry--the essence of what makes Indian foods so special.
+Enamoured by the aromas, health benefits and flavours of spices myself, I wanted to learn about our diverse Indian cooking traditions from my mother and my interest in spices allowed me to journey to the spice growing regions in India through my Master in Environmental Studies Program at York University, immersing me in a storied history that started many centuries ago.

-Over the years, we’ve had the pleasure of teaching hundreds of home cooks and chefs to cook delectable Indian foods through Arvinda's cooking classes.
-It was in these very same classes years ago that prompted my entrepreneurial spirit alongside my brother Paresh, to create Arvinda’s Indian spice blends and share them with Indian food lovers in Canada and beyond.
+Since then, I’ve learnt the art of mixing, blending and tasting spices from not only India, but cooking traditions all over the world, working with spices day-to-day at Arvinda’s.
+Over the years, we’ve had the pleasure of teaching hundreds of home cooks and chefs to cook delectable Indian foods through Arvinda's cooking classes and it was in these very same classes years ago that prompted my entrepreneurial spirit alongside my brother Paresh, to create Arvinda’s spices and share them with food lovers in Canada and beyond.
 My favourite spice is ... turmeric!